mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/small-environment/index.md

     clusterHostname: ""
     ```

-1. Create your Kommander cluster using the following command:
+1. Install Kommander on your cluster with the following command:

     ```bash
     dkp install kommander --installer-config ./install.yaml --kubeconfig=<cluster-kubeconfig>